Kay Petre

 Kathleen Coad Petre (' Defries; 10 May 1903 – 10 August 1994), known as Kay Petre, was an early motor racing star.
-She was born in York, Ontario, now part of Toronto.
+She was born in York, Ontario, Canada now part of Toronto.

 Family

 Kathleen Coad Defries was the daughter of Robert Leo Defries KC (died 1957) and his wife, Annie Gray.
 Her father was a barrister in Toronto.
 She spent her later schooldays in England, but returned to Canada in her twenties.
 After a period studying art in Paris, she returned to Canada to marry Langlois D. Lefroy, the son of A.H.Frazer Lefroy and Dora Strathy, in 1924.
 She was widowed two months later.
 In 1929, she married, secondly, to the Englishman Henry Aloysius Petre (1884–1962), who forsook a law career to pursue an interest in aviation.
 They had no children.

 Racing career

 Petre was a star at the English Brooklands track, and the exploits of this 4' 10" lady caused a media sensation at the time.
 The abiding image of Petre is a tiny woman seated in a huge 10.5 litre V12 Delage.
 This was the car in which she battled for the Women's Outer Circuit Record at Brooklands with Gwenda Stewart.
 Petre gained the upper hand on 26 October 1934 with a 129.58 mph lap, but in August 1935 Stewart fought back with a faster lap.
 A determined Petre took her record back the same day with a 134.75 mph pass but Stewart, driving the Derby-Miller, had the last laugh three days later at 135.95 mph.

 At Brooklands: "Kay Petre got three lap records, her first two in 1934, first in a Bugatti at 124 mph then in a Delage at 129.58 mph.
 In 1935 she used the Delage to achieve 134.75."

 Although she is always associated with the Delage, Petre started racing in a Wolseley Hornet Special bought for her by her husband.
 She also raced an Invicta and a Bugatti in which she won a handicap race in 1935.
 However, she was most successful in a series of Rileys.
 She was ninth in the Mountain Grand Prix at Brooklands in a Riley 1.5 in 1934, against tough opposition.
 Her first visit to Le Mans was also that year.
 She and Dorothy Champney finished 13th, driving a Riley Ulster Imp.
 The Riley connection continued next year, but Petre and Elsie "Bill" Wisdom failed to finish with a blown engine.